-Protect your night vision by avoiding bright lights.
-If possible, have a passenger help keep watch for other boats, water hazards and aids to navigation.
+Protect your night vision by avoiding bright lights and dimming courtesy lights.
+If possible, have a passenger help keep watch for other boats, water hazards, and aids to navigation.

 The size, speed and direction of other boats are determined at night by white, green and red running lights.